 Waynesville Middle School

-- Waynesville Middle School's student population of 787 students has declined by 6% over five school years.
+Waynesville Middle School's student population of 821 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-8|

 Waynesville Middle School is ranked within the bottom 50% of all 2,085 schools in Missouri (based off of combined math and reading proficiency testing data) for the 2017-18 school year.